InstitutionalGrammar/IG-Book/events.md

 ## November 2022: Master Class (University of Milan)

-In November, we are invited to hold a two-day Master Class on the Institutional Grammar at the Department of Political Science at the University of Milan.
-During the event, we will cover both theoretical and intellectual foundations of the Institutional Grammar, but also discuss the practical engagement in encoding and analyzing institutional information for a variety of analytical applications.
+In November, we were invited to hold a two-day Master Class on the Institutional Grammar at the Department of Political Science at the University of Milan.
+During the event, we covered both theoretical and intellectual foundations of the Institutional Grammar, but also discussed the practical engagement in encoding and analyzing institutional information for a variety of analytical applications.

 More information about this event can be found <a href="{{ site.path }}/events-milan-2022.html">here</a>.